LuXDAmore/mws-restaurant-stage-1/README.md

 For building project in your github-pages folder run `npm run build:github:pages`.
 *You should check `var options` in the `gulpfile.js`* [Github Pages](https://pages.github.com/)

+This building tool is compatible with [Netlify](https://www.netlify.com/), try the [Live version](https://mws-restaurant.netlify.com/)